DerekMarshall855/MyDynamicScheduler/README.md

 The program was originally built for CP476 - Internet Computing course at Wilfrid Laurer University.

 ## Features
-- Adding tasks and events
+- adding tasks and events
 - adding users through signup
 - private and public routing
 - apis for the user event and task collections
 - password hashing
-- generating a schedule (using events and tasks)
+- generating a daily schedule (using events and tasks)
 - generated calendar with events/tasks in each day

 ## How to deploy